EminUnsal/Hands-on/DevOps/Terraform/S2_terraform-02_Terraform_Commands_Varables_Conditonals_Loops/README.md

 ### terraform console

-- Go to the terminal and run `terraform console`.This command provides an interactive command-line console for evaluating and experimenting with expressions.
+- Go to the terminal and run `terraform console`.(bu komutu kullanmak icin ortamdan .tfstate dosyasi olmasi lazim.)This command provides an interactive command-line console for evaluating and experimenting with expressions.
 This is useful for testing interpolations before using them in configurations, and for interacting with any values currently saved in state.
 You can see the attributes of resources in tfstate file and check built in functions before you write in your configuration file.

 - Lets create a file under the terraform-aws directory and name it `cloud` and paste `hello devops engineers`.